Rats help Colombia sniff out deadly landmines

 "These rats will be a great help, and will provide great input to those trying to carry out demining," said Erick Guzman, the police official and former canine handler who now is responsible for much of the rats' outdoor training.

-"We are hoping that this generation will be ready at the beginning of next year to be tested in a real environment," he added as his favorite rat Sophie perched on his shoulder.
+"We are hoping that this generation will be ready at the beginning of next year to be tested in a real environment," he added as his favourite rat Sophie perched on his shoulder.

 LANDMINES A CONSTANT MENACE